The best firewalls help protect against hacking attempts, data theft, and network intrusion.

 Overall, Avast Premium Security is another solid and reliable internet security suite, but one thing that does let it down is the constant pop-up ads pushing on cross-sell for PC tune-up and other other software.

-Additional features in the Norton 360 Deluxe edition includes a secure VPN, parently controls, a password manager, and online cloud backup.
+Additional features in the Norton 360 Premium includes a secure VPN, parental controls, a password manager, and online cloud backup.
 There's also a feature for dark web monitoring so you can be alerted if any of your details appear for sale on the Dark Web.

 This all comes at a more expensive price than the other internet security suites featured here, but the additional features and peace of mind are likely to be worth it for some people.

-Although the deluxe edition comes in at $7.99 a month, for an extra $2 a month you can upgrade to the Lifelock Select version which provides additional identity protection and credit rating monitoring as well as insurance provision in the event that your personal information is mis-used.
+If you want to add identity protection you can upgrade to Norton 360 Premium with Lifelock Select, which provides additional identity protection and credit rating monitoring as well as insurance provision in the event that your personal information is misused.

 Firewall, real-time malware detection, speedy cloud-based scanning, URL filtering to block malicious websites: Panda Dome Essential antivirus has all the essentials – not to mention, the goodies – you'd expect from the best antivirus software.